 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to sevelamer, if you have low levels of phosphates in your blood (hypophosphatemia), or if you have a bowel blockage.
+You should not use this medicine if you have had an allergic reaction to sevelamer, or if you have a bowel blockage.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - It is best to take this medicine with food or milk.

 - To use the powder for oral liquid: Pour the entire contents of the packet in an empty cup.
 Mix the powder with 2 tablespoons of water for the 0.8 gram dose or 4 tablespoons of water for the 2.4 gram dose.
 Stir the mixture vigorously and drink it as soon as you can or within 30 minutes.
 Be sure to stir the mixture again before drinking if you decide to wait.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.